Structural · Mechanics of materials

 Supports

-Pinned and roller supports restrain vertical movement; a fixed support also restrains rotation and develops a reaction moment.
+Pinned and roller supports restrain vertical motion; fixed supports also restrain rotation and develop a reaction moment.

 Section